Frequently Asked Questions¶

 - For Developers

-Sponge is a new versatile Minecraft: Java Edition API.
-It was made to enrich your Minecraft experience by allowing plugins to add functionality to Minecraft.
+Sponge is a versatile Minecraft: Java Edition API.
+It was made to enrich your Minecraft experience by enabling creation of plugins to add functionality to Minecraft.
 Read more about Sponge here: Introduction and about the history of Sponge here: The History of Sponge

 The Sponge Project currently develops two implementations which both use the SpongeAPI: